-10) Final exam (10%):
+11) Final exam (10% + 2.5% oral exam):

-The final exam will assess your use of contextualized vocabulary from the novel and/or from other texts covered in class as well as grammatical structures from the Studio textbook or from Grammatik aktiv, by means of a final quiz and a short essay (two to three pages).
+The final exam will assess your use of contextualized vocabulary from the novel and/or from other texts covered in class as well as grammatical structures from the Vielfalt textbook or from Grammatik aktiv, by means of a final quiz and a short essay (two to three pages).
 There will be several topics from which you can choose.
 They will refer to the novel discussed in class.
+The final exam also includes an oral exam.